Thursday, November 14, 2024

 Dad's Statue Reinstated and Unveiled on his 100th Birthday

-Dad would have been 100 on April 1, 2024.
+Dad would have turned 100 on April 1, 2024.
 I did not realise it.
 But someone did, from his village Polamuru in West Godavari district.
-For someone who came out of a small village and a family with meagre means he had risen to great heights - he studied civil engineering and retired as a Chief Engineer in the Roads and Buildings department.
+For someone who came from a small village and a family with meagre means, he had risen to great heights - studied civil engineering at Guindy and retired as a Chief Engineer in the Roads and Buildings department in Andhra Pradesh.
 He gave all six kids a good education, all the comforts, a love for music and books before he passed away in 1984 - when he was just sixty.

 Cousin Kishore, Dad's favorite, garlanding Dad's bust